jhjguxin/project-manage/java/think_in_java/wiki/overview.en.md

 The book is great.
 It’s the third book on Java I’ve started and I’m about two-thirds of the way through it now.
 I plan to finish this one.
 I found out about it because it is used in some internal classes at Lucent Technologies and a friend told me the book was on the Net.
 Good work. **Jerry Nowlin, MTS, Lucent Technologies**

 Of the six or so Java books I’ve accumulated to date, your Thinking in Java is by far the best and clearest. **Michael Van Waas, Ph.D., President, TMR Associates**

+I just want to say thanks for Thinking in Java.
+What a wonderful book you’ve made here!
+Not to mention downloadable for free!
+As a student I find your books invaluable (I have a copy of C++ Inside Out, another great book about C++), because they not only teach me the how-to, but also the whys, which are of course very important in building a strong foundation in languages such as C++ or Java.
+I have quite a lot of friends here who love programming just as I do, and I’ve told them about your books.
+They think it’s great!
+Thanks again!
+By the way, I’m Indonesian and I live in Java. **Ray Frederick Djajadinata, Student at Trisakti University, Jakarta**

+The mere fact that you have made this work free over the Net puts me into shock.
+I thought I’d let you know how much I appreciate and respect what you’re doing. **Shane LeBouthillier, Computer Engineering student, University of Alberta, Canada**

+I have to tell you how much I look forward to reading your monthly column.
+As a newbie to the world of object oriented programming, I appreciate the time and thoughtfulness that you give to even the most elementary topic.
+I have downloaded your book, but you can bet that I will purchase the hard copy when it is published.
+Thanks for all of your help. **Dan Cashmer, B. C. Ziegler & Co.**

+Just want to congratulate you on a job well done.
+First I stumbled upon the PDF version of _Thinking in Java_.
+Even before I finished reading it, I ran to the store and found _Thinking in C++_.
+Now, I have been in the computer business for over eight years, as a consultant, software engineer, teacher/trainer, and recently as self-employed, so I’d like to think that I have seen enough (not “have seen it all,” mind you, but enough).
+However, these books cause my girlfriend to call me a "geek".
+Not that I have anything against the concept—it is just that I thought this phase was well beyond me.
+But I find myself truly enjoying both books, like no other computer book I have touched or bought so far.
+Excellent writing style, very nice introduction of every new topic, and lots of wisdom in the books.
+Well done. **Simon Goland, simonsez@smartt.com, Simon Says Consulting, Inc.**

+I must say that your _Thinking in Java_ is great!
+That is exactly the kind of documentation I was looking for.
+Especially the sections about good and poor software design using Java. **Dirk Duehr, Lexikon Verlag, Bertelsmann AG, Germany**

+Thank you for writing two great books (Thinking in C++, Thinking in Java).
+You have helped me immensely in my progression to object oriented programming. **Donald Lawson, DCL Enterprises**

+Thank you for taking the time to write a really helpful book on Java.
+If teaching makes you understand something, by now you must be pretty pleased with yourself. **Dominic Turner, GEAC Support**

+It’s the best Java book I have ever read—and I read some. **Jean-Yves MENGANT, Chief Software Architect NAT-SYSTEM, Paris, France**

+Thinking in Java gives the best coverage and explanation.
+Very easy to read, and I mean the code fragments as well. **Ron Chan, Ph.D., Expert Choice, Inc., Pittsburgh, Pa.**

+Your book is great.
+I have read lots of programming books and your book still adds insights to programming in my mind. **Ningjian Wang, Information System Engineer, The Vanguard Group**

+Thinking in Java is an excellent and readable book.
+I recommend it to all my students. **Dr. Paul Gorman, Department of Computer Science, University of Otago, Dunedin, New Zealand**

+With your book, I have now understood what object oriented programming means. ...
+I believe that Java is much more straightforward and often even easier than Perl. **Torsten Römer, Orange Denmark**

+You make it possible for the proverbial free lunch to exist, not just a soup kitchen type of lunch but a gourmet delight for those who appreciate good software and books about it. **Jose Suriol, Scylax Corporation**

+Thanks for the opportunity of watching this book grow into a masterpiece!
+IT IS THE BEST book on the subject that I’ve read or browsed. **Jeff Lapchinsky, Programmer, Net Results Technologies**

+Your book is concise, accessible and a joy to read. **Keith Ritchie, Java Research & Development Team, KL Group Inc.**

+It truly is the best book I’ve read on Java! **Daniel Eng**

+The best book I have seen on Java! **Rich Hoffarth, Senior Architect, West Group**

+Thank you for a wonderful book.
+I’m having a lot of fun going through the chapters. **Fred Trimble, Actium Corporation**

+You have mastered the art of slowly and successfully making us grasp the details.
+You make learning VERY easy and satisfying.
+Thank you for a truly wonderful tutorial. **Rajesh Rau, Software Consultant**

+Thinking in Java rocks the free world! **Miko O’Sullivan, President, Idocs Inc.**